SweenyWasHere/Data-Storytelling/README.md

 -
 After the file opens, the user is presented with the “SourceMobile Charting Suite” worksheet.

 There is a welcome form that gives a brief explanation and then you’re free to tour the workbook.
 From that main worksheet, buttons take you to different chart sheets, allow you to zoom in and out of worksheets, change workbook window sizes, add or remove the ribbon and tool bars, delete chart data, headings & buttons and then add them all back in again!
 I suggest you start with the “Chart Tour” button."
 It works perfectly in Windows and also works well on the Mac.
-But there are currently two known issues on Macs.
-A) The “Resize Window” button throws an error.
-It’s managed and won’t crash the program, but Resize does not work.
-B) The “Delete Buttons” button will delete the buttons from the chart sheets, but the Add Buttons won’t add them back!
+But there are currently two known issues on Macs,  a) the “Resize Window” button throws an error.
+It’s managed and won’t crash the program, but Resize does not work.  b) The “Delete Buttons” button will delete the buttons from the chart sheets, but the Add Buttons won’t add them back!
 If you use that button, just close the app without saving it and reopen.
 I will fix it soon.
 It’s a Mac thing.
 Argghh!

 2- Data Storytelling: XRay Wireless Monthly Data Review.pdf - Loaded in this repository now.
 -